nadrojtayl/nodeCRUDAPPLibrary/README.txt

 			</body>
 		</html>

-	You could also put this in a button to allow your user to send a message:
+	You could do something like this to allow your user to send a message by entering text in an input and clicking a button:
 	<html>
 		<head>